slayAlphalu/Knowledge-for-a-data-scientist/README.md

 # Knowledge-for-a-data-scientist
-This repo includes a wide range of knowledge that is essential for anyone who desires to be a data scientist.
+This repo includes a wide range of knowledge that is essential for anyone who desires to be a data scientist. up!up!up!

 ## dream company